joyfulgoat/joyfulgoat.github.io/index.md

 ## Welcome to Joyful Goat, LLC

-A small independent software and consulting company with a focus on innovating.
-Originally established in 2018 we have built a small client base and maintain relations with our exsting clients.
-At this time we are not taking new clients.

-Recently the mission of the company shifted from consulting and software development for clients to working on internal projects which will be available as services in the near future.
+At this time this company is not taking new clients or providing any services.